 In addition to her commercial litigation and class action experience, Ashley is a passionate pro bono advocate.
 She represents the disabled through her pro bono involvement with the MacDonald Training Center, a local organization providing services to those with developmental disabilities, and she volunteers with the Florida Department of Health’s Brain and Spinal Cord Injury Advisory Counsel.
 She also advocates for animal welfare through her involvement with the Animal Legal Defense Fund and the Humane Society.
 Ashley has garnered an AV® Preeminent distinction, the highest available mark for professional excellence from Martindale-Hubbell’s Peer Review Ratings.
-She was also named a Rising Star in the 2017 and 2016 Florida Super Lawyers list.
+She has also been named to the 2019 Super Lawyers Rising Stars list consecutively since 2016.

 Ashley received her law degree, magna cum laude, from the University of Miami School of Law, where she received a Dean's Merit Scholarship, was a member of the University of Miami Law Review and was elected to the Order of the Coif.
 She completed her undergraduate education at Emory University with a B.A. in psychology and music.
 As part of her music studies at Emory, Ashley focused on music theory and classical piano performance.